Hot Octopuss Pocket Pulse with Remote

 This post contains affiliate links.

 My partner and I already own the Pulse II Duo, and whist it has faults (more than I’d like in a toy), it’s a staple in our toy box.
-So, I was more than a little curious at Hot Octopuss’ latest model, the Pocket Pulse.
+So, I was more than a little curious (and excited) to see Hot Octopuss’ latest release, the Hot Octopuss Pocket Pulse.

 I really like the box.
 It’s definitely eye-catching – you’re not going to forget about it or leave it at the bottom of your toy box.
 For some reason I’m a sucker for the orange/gold colour, and, it’s shiny.
 I like anything shiny.

 The first thing I noticed is that it’s much smaller than the previous model, and that’s a good thing – the Pulse II Duo is a handful!